ModisWorks/modis/doc/guides/ping-pong.md

     print("message received")
 ```

-Next, we want to check if the message says `"!ping"`, and if it does we want to respond with `"!pong"`.
+Next, we want to check if the message says `ping`, and if it does we want to respond with `pong`.
 We also want to check that the message is sent by a user, and not by Modis.
 To do this, we'll need to import `client` from `discord_modis`.

 ```python
 from ..._client import client